-Amazon wants you to come, take, and go.
 Nobody yet offers that kind of experience on a large scale.
 When you shop Amazon Go, you will never wait in line.
 Do you remember your line in IKEA or Wal-Mart?
 Here is not the case.
 The stores from Amazon works with the Amazon Go app, and it is all AI-powered.

-Amazon stores, some of them, like Go stores, are packed with high-end technologies.
-Amazon uses the same types of technologies found in self-driving cars, such as computer vision, sensor fusion, and deep learning.
+Company stores, some of them, like Go stores, are packed with high-end technologies.
+The firm uses the same types of technologies found in self-driving cars, such as computer vision, sensor fusion, and deep learning.
 They want data, and they get it.
 The techniques can detect when products are taken or returned to the shelves and keeps track of them in the virtual cart.

 Amazon Book Stores displays books face out without a price.
 What space waste and confusing label!.
 In fact, this is data.
 Books are face out with placards displaying reviews and ratings.
 No price tag!
 Why?
 Amazon wants you to pull up the app and scan the book to buy it there.
 Can you imagine the data flow?
 Not only for merchandise analysis but also for training the algorithms and machine learning infrastructure.

-Logistics and delivery as a vital part of building an AI-powered organization.
+Logistics and delivery as a vital part of building an AI-powered firm

 Russel Allgor, Chief Scientist at Amazon Worldwide, doesn’t see Amazon logistics hubs as buildings.
 Instead, he considers them as the data throwing hardware.

 It all starts in the fulfillment center and then influence the whole supply chain.
-Hundreds of small improvements are embedded into the Amazon logistics operations.
+Hundreds of small improvements are embedded in logistics operations.
 All of them want data and output data.

 - Alexa is now a personal assistant for drivers.
 Amazon fleet operators get information about their routes, parcels, and more.

-- Amazon ordered electric-powered parcel delivery vans, which will have Alexa built-in.
-The cars will allow drivers to control vehicle features verbally (A/C, heating, maps, music, etc.), including opening and closing cargo trunk, called "frunk."
+- The company ordered electric-powered parcel delivery vans, which will have Alexa built-in.
+The cars will allow drivers to control vehicle features verbally (A/C, heating, maps, music, etc.), including opening and closing cargo trunk, called “frunk.”

-- In 2019 in Las Vegas, Amazon unveiled its latest Prime Air service: these are fully electric drones that deliver straight to customers' doors in less than 30 minutes.
+- In 2019 in Las Vegas, the organization unveiled its latest Prime Air service: these are fully electric drones that deliver straight to customers’ doors in less than 30 minutes.
 The AI-powered drone will carry all the packages which are less than 5 pounds to the destination.

 For many retailers, spreadsheets remain the first vehicle for maintaining supply chain data and decisions, creating silos of unstructured, disconnected data that can increase operational costs and disorganizations.